M66B/NetGuard/FAQ.md

 **(33) Can you add profiles?**

 Profiles are inconvenient because they need to be operated manually.
-Conditions like '*When screen is on*' are on the other hand convenient because they work automatic.
+Conditions like '*When screen is on*' are on the other hand convenient because they work automatically.
-Therefore profiles will not be added, but you are welcome to propose new conditions, however they need to be generally usable to be included.
+Therefore profiles will not be added, but you are welcome to propose new conditions;
+however, they need to be generally usable to be included.

 As a workaround you can use the export/import function to apply specific settings in specific circumstances.
 Alternatively you can use lockdown mode as a profile.